a0rtega/tickergram-bot/README.md

 ## Supporting Tickergram

-I run an instance of Tickergram at [@tickergrambot](https://t.me/tickergrambot).
-By becoming a sponsor, you will support the project and get access to this bot instance.
+I run an instance of Tickergram at [@tickergrambot](https://t.me/tickergrambot) with the `/quote` command openly available.
+By becoming a sponsor, you will support the project and get **full** access to this bot instance.
 Check the [sponsor](https://github.com/sponsors/a0rtega) tiers for more information.

 Or continue reading and get your own bot running in no time!